themamboman/blockone_example/README.md

 npm start

 Then, point the browser to http://localhost:4200/ to start the page.
 Clicking the Load button will load only the latest 10 blocks on the eosio blockchain.

+# About:

+The frontend was created using angular-cli, then modified for the requirements

+The nodejs server was created using express generator, and modified to talk to the EOSJS API.